-The owners of this suburban two-story home in Urbandale, Iowa came to us because they wanted to finish their partially framed and insulated basement.
-They desired removing a closet in the basement bedroom to allow more room for guests and space where children can play.
+The owners of this suburban two-story home in Clive, Iowa came to us because they wanted their partially framed basement finished.
+They desired to remove a closet in the basement bedroom to allow more room for guests and space where children can play.
 They also wanted to add a wet bar where there was currently no plumbing.
-Last on their list, an area in their utility room held wasted space, and they hoped to recapture it by adding cabinetry storage.
-A smart basement remodel got underway!
+Last on their basement finish list, an area in their utility room held wasted space, and they hoped to recapture it by adding cabinetry storage.
+A smart basement finish got underway!

 Addressing First Problems First